Physics of Life: Overview

 The physics of life investigates how the familiar laws of physics apply to living matter, and how living systems sometimes require new physical principles for their understanding.
 Rather than viewing biology as an exception, researchers treat biological phenomena as fertile ground for discovering general laws of non-equilibrium matter and information processing.

-Biological physics has grown substantially and now constitutes one of the largest divisions of the American Physical Society (APS).
+Biological physics has grown and now constitutes one of the largest divisions of the American Physical Society (APS).
 It bridges traditional disciplines and introduces concepts such as stochasticity, phase transitions, and self-organization into the study of life.

-Conceptual Foundations
+Conceptual foundations

 A 2022 decadal survey by the National Academies of Sciences, Engineering, and Medicine outlined five central questions guiding research in the physics of life:

 1. What physics problems do organisms need to solve?

-Living systems face physical challenges in energy conversion, locomotion, environmental sensing, and mechanical stability.
+Living systems face physical challenges in energy conversion, locomotion, environme_ntal sensing, and mechanical stability.
 These problems involve fields such as fluid dynamics, elasticity (physics), and non-equilibrium thermodynamics.